-- 8 oz. fresh mozzarella cheese cubed (about half-inch pieces) Use firm mozzarella if fresh is not available.
+- 8 ounces fresh mozzarella cheese cubed (about half-inch pieces) Use firm mozzarella if fresh is not available.

-- 1 small red onion thinly sliced and separated into rings and loosely chopped
+- 1 cup red onion thinly sliced and separated into rings and loosely chopped

-- 1-2 medium tomatoes or 1 1/2 cups grape tomatoes halved or chopped
+- 1 1/2 cups tomatoes halved if cherry or grape tomatoes or chopped if from larger tomato

 - 1 cup olive oil